Things that Affect Your Aid

 If you expect to receive any outside assistance, complete the appropriate year Declaration of Outside Tuition Assistance Form located on our Financial Aid Forms page.

 If you are retaking a course, it is important to contact a Financial Aid Counselor to ensure your eligibility for the current term will not be affected.
-For purposes of determining enrollment for federal aid eligibility, Franklin University is permitted to pay up to one time for a course in which you have previously obtained a passing grade (a grade D or higher).
+For purposes of determining enrollment for federal aid eligibility, Franklin University is permitted to pay up to one time for a course in which you have previously obtained a passing grade (Undergraduate is a grade of D higher; Graduate is a grade of B- or higher).
 If you have yet to receive credit in a course there are no limitations on the number of times you may receive funds for that course, unless you are not meeting all academic provisions related to Satisfactory Academic Progress (SAP).

 Ready to start an application?